 - It has proteins & minerals, easily digestible for babies.

-Though soaking and sprouting the ragi takes lot of time, its highly recommended for babies and toddlers.
-Here is the advantage of the same: Soaking and sprouting helps to absorb iron content as the level of Vitamin C increased during the process.
+Though soaking and sprouting the ragi takes a lot of time, it is highly recommended for babies and toddlers.
+Here is the advantage of the same: Soaking and sprouting help to absorb iron content as the level of Vitamin C increased during the process.
 Also sprouted ragi is easily digestible for babies and increase the nutritional values.

 Ragi can be given to babies of age six months plus after introduced with few veg or fruit purees and rice.
 Please check this how to make ragi porridge for babies.
-When you start begin with 1 tbsp of cooked ragi porridge and check whether the baby shows any allergic reaction.
-Check it for 3 days and if the baby is not allergic to it, you can increase the amount gradually.
-For toddlers, ragi porridge can be made with milk.
+Begin with 1 tbsp of cooked ragi porridge and check whether the baby shows an allergic reaction.
+Check it for three days, and if the baby is not allergic to it, you can increase the amount gradually.
+For toddlers above one year, ragi porridge can be made with milk.
 You can also make ragi dosa for toddlers.

 - Ragi seeds - 1.5 cups